cajuncoding/SqlBulkHelpers/README.md

 ## Nuget Package
 To use in your project, add the [SqlBulkHelpers NuGet package](https://www.nuget.org/packages/SqlBulkHelpers/) to your project.

+## v1.3 Release Notes:
+- Add improved support for use of `SqlBulkHelpersDbSchemaCache` with new SqlConnection factory func to greatly simplifying its use with optimized deferral of Sql Connection creation (if and only when needed) without having to implement the full Interface.

+## v1.2 Release Notes:
+- [Merge PR](https://github.com/cajuncoding/SqlBulkHelpers/pull/5) to enable support Fully Qualified Table Names - Thanks to @simelis:

 ## v1.1 Release Notes:
 - Migrated the library to use `Microsoft.Data.SqlClient` vs legacy `System.Data.SqlClient` which is no longer being